TianjieLi-Jason/EPS1/README.md

-# MD simulations for EPS1
+# Supporting files for the MD simulations of *Arabidopsis thaliana* EPS1